wangxiaobei822/wangxiaobei822.github.io/_pages/about.md

 - **Tag-based Collaborative Logic Filtering in Recommender Systems** (Work was done at Kuaishou Technology)<br>
 ![](../images/Logic.png)
+  - We leverage LLMs to describe users and videos via tags.
+Our proposed logical model predicts user - item compatibility based on tag features.
+By exploring tag - based matching, we achieve interpretable recommendations and break the information bubble by uncovering users' latent interests.

   - The paper is submitted to SIGIR 2025

 - **VLM as Policy: Common-Law Content Moderation Framework for Short Video Platform** (Work was done at Kuaishou Technology)<br>
  ![](../images/VLM.png)
+  - we present a novel approach that leverages large language models (LLMs) for video understanding and Chain of Thought (CoT) reasoning to automate the review of non - compliant videos.
+Additionally, we open - source the toxicity dataset, establishing it as a benchmark for ecological governance.

   - The paper is submitted to KDD 2025(Ads Track)